Male Pattern Baldness: Symptoms and Causes

 Hair Loss Medication

-Currently, the most effective treatments for male pattern baldness are two FDA-approved medications: finasteride and minoxidil.
+Currently, the most effective treatments for male pattern baldness are the hair loss medications finasteride and minoxidil.

-Finasteride is a prescription medication that is FDA-approved to inhibit 5-alpha reductase, reduce DHT levels throughout your body and prevent damage to your hair follicles.
+Finasteride is a prescription medication that works by inhibiting 5-alpha reductase, the enzyme that converts testosterone to DHT.
+This reduces DHT levels throughout your body and reduces damage to your hair follicles.

-Minoxidil is an over-the-counter medication believed to stimulate hair growth by moving hairs into the anagen phase of the hair growth cycle.
+Minoxidil is a topical, over-the-counter medication that is believed to stimulate hair growth by moving hairs into the anagen phase of the hair growth cycle.
 It also improves blood circulation in your scalp, which may promote more consistent hair growth.

 Research shows that both finasteride and minoxidil are effective at stopping the progression of hair loss, with most men who use either medication reporting improvements in hair growth.